sveinpg/build-your-own-react/README.md

 `createElement` creates and returns a new [React element](#react-elements) of a given type.
 The function signature of `createElement` takes three arguments:

 -   `type` - the type of the element we are creating.
-This can be either be a [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or a React component.
-If we are creating a HTML element, the name of the element (`div`, `p` etc.) is passed as a string.
+This can be either be an [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or a React component.
+If we are creating an HTML element, the name of the element (`div`, `p` etc.) is passed as a string.
 If we are creating a React component, the variable that the component is assigned to is passed as the value.
 -   `props` - An object containing the properties (`props`) that get passed to the component.
 -   `children` - The children of the component.
 You can pass as many children as you want.